 For many people, it is difficult to stop using drugs once an addiction is in progress.
 In many cases, the only way they are going to stop using it is if they receive outside help.
 Therefore, your loved one may need to seek treatment to stop the urge to use addictive substances.
-While addiction may never be cured, effective addiction treatment can help a person break these destructive patterns and start a new life that promotes health, well being, and a presence of mind.
-It is important that you get help for your loved one as soon as possible.
-Waiting only delays help and increases the possibility that your loved one will continue to use.
+While addiction may never be cured, effective addiction treatment can help a person break these destructive patterns and start a new life that promotes health, well-being, and a presence of mind.
+You must get help for your loved one as soon as possible.
+Waiting for only delays helps and increases the possibility that your loved one will continue to use.

 As you research a treatment center for your family member, there are things to keep in mind.
 Perhaps the first thing to tackle is stigmas often linked with addiction treatment.
 Going to rehab to address addiction or alcoholism brings many images to mind, most of them negative or fitting into a stereotypical view of addiction treatment.
 But addiction recovery isn’t just one setting or place or one idea.

-Effective treatment for addiction starts with a medical detoxification (detox for short).
-During this stage, users achieve medical stability by being slowly and safely weaned off harmful drugs as they experience mild-to-severe withdrawal symptoms.
+Effective treatment for addiction starts with medical detoxification (detox for short).
+During this stage, users achieve medical stability by being slowly and safely weaned off harmful drugs as they experience mild to severe withdrawal symptoms.
 This process can take place from three to 10 days.
 Detox also may involve administering medications to help recovering users manage their health in this critical period.
 An assessment also takes place to figure out the best treatment program for the user.